johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2013-04-26-a-navigation-animation-for-your-users.md

 ---
-title: "A navigation animation (for your users delectation)"
+title: 'A navigation animation (for your users delectation)'
 authors: johnnyreilly
 tags: [navigation animation, css load, UX, CSS animation, Modernizr]
 hide_table_of_contents: false
 ---

 ## The Vexation

 The current application I'm working on lives within an `iframe`.
 A side effect of that is that my users no longer get the visual feedback that they're used to as they navigate around the site.
 By "visual feedback" what I mean are the little visual tics that are displayed in the browser when you're in the process of navigating from one screen to the next.
 Basically, these:

 ![](https://1.bp.blogspot.com/-x_8VXvW0w1M/UXpam8TtPQI/AAAAAAAAAbI/uVFFkL8uBAc/s320/TheSpinCycleOfProgress.png)